-Block Design may only be administered when a professional facilitator is present.
-The blocks should be provided to the professional facilitator before the testing session.
-It is not recommended to allow a parent/guardian/caregiver to present blocks for Block Design, nor to attempt to have the examinee scramble or present their own blocks.
+Block Design and Spatial Addition may only be administered when a professional facilitator is present.
+The physical materials should be provided to the professional facilitator before the testing session.
+It is not recommended to allow a parent/guardian/caregiver to present blocks for Block Design, and chips for Spatial Addition, nor to attempt to have the examinee administer their own materials.